systopia/de.systopia.selfservice/docs/use-case.md

 They would go to your website to change their data and be directed to webform (B).
 After entering their email-address, they would get an email describing the next steps.

 - If the email address can not be found in CiviCRM, they will get a message telling them that what to do in this case.
-The template of this message can be specified at ...
+For example, this message could contain an explanation how to become a member of your organization or contain a link to a registration form.
+They will not be able to view / update any data.
 - If there exist several contacts with this email address in CiviCRM, they will get a message telling them what to do in this case.
+For example write an email to _info@myOrganisatizon_ because there is an unforseen problem with this email address.
 They will not be able to view / update any data of any found contact.
-The template of this message can be specified at ....
 - If there exists a unique contact with this email address in CiviCRM, the message contains a link, for example https://myPublicDrupalInstance/webformA?selfservicetoken=31_907c4cba9129a85d35d327a8ca66ae8e_1695130674_168 .
-The template of this message and form of the link can be specified at ...

 The link in the email contains a token which is created by the selfservice extension and cannot be guessed by external parties.